Terms and conditions

 This website is provided and operated by Hemp the Climate z.s. (“Hemp the Climate”, “we”, “us”, “our” and “ours”), incorporated under the laws of the Czech Republic, with company number (IČO): 08881901 and registered in the public register of associations kept by the Municipal Court in Hradec Králové, Czech Republic under the file number L 13335.

 All contents of this Website are subject to these Terms.
 By accessing or using the Website or otherwise indicating your consent, you agree to be bound by these Terms and the documents referred to in them.
-Additionally, by filling up the membership form, you accept and agree to be bound by the Membership section of these Terms.

 We reserve the right to change these Terms at any time.